 Tiashoke Farm, photo credit: Jessica Ziehm

 Pick out the perfect pumpkin at Tiashoke Farm in Easton.
 They sell over 50 varities of pumpkins, gourds, and squash, all in brilliant fall colors.
-New for 2019, the farm also has a "Pumpkin House" with over 350 of the farm's homegrown and handpicked pumpkins.
+As of 2019 the farm also has a "Pumpkin House" with over 350 of the farm's homegrown and handpicked pumpkins.

 Hand Melon Farm, photo provided